alexdesander/chikage/README.md

   - Documented functionality
 - Barebones
 - Comprehensive unit tests
-- No dependencies (exception: std)
+- No dependencies (only for specific features) (exception: std)
-- Provide few buildings but all building blocks.
-Examples:
-  - Chikage provides 4D square matrices, but no projection matrix.
-  - Chikage provides multivectors, but also rotors (reasoning: optimization and simplicity for the end user) (NOT YET IMPLEMENTED).

 ## Planned features
 - ✅ 2-4D floating point vectors
 - ✅ floating point square matrices of order 2-4
-- ⬜️ 2-4D floating point rotors
-    - ✔ 3D rotor
-    - ✖ 2D rotor
-    - ✖ 4D rotor
-- ⬜️ More geometric algebra in 2-4D (details to be decided)
+- ⬜️ Geometric algebra in 2-4D (details to be decided)
 - (Featureset is open ended)